realvizu/NsDepCop/doc/Help.md

 **AutoLowerMaxIssueCount** | true, **false** | If set to true then each successful build yielding fewer issues than MaxIssueCount sets MaxIssueCount to the current number of issues.
 **InheritanceDepth** | int (>=0), default: **0** | Sets the number of parent folder levels to inherit config from.
 0 means no inheritance.
 **ExcludedFiles** | Comma separated list of [file patterns](https://github.com/dazinator/DotNet.Glob) | Defines which source files should be excluded from the analysis.
 Paths are relative to the config file's folder.
 E.g.: `**/*.g.cs,TestFiles/*.cs`
+**CheckAssemblyDependencies** | true, **false** | We adopt the 'disallowed-by-default' approach for assembly dependencies check, similar to how we handle namespace dependencies (where everything is disallowed unless explicitly permitted).
+To ensure the backward compatibility, this configuration attribute has been introduced to explicitly enable the assembly dependency checking.
+By default this attribute is false.

 ### Allowlisting
 * The **`<Allowed From="N1" To="N2"/>`** config element defines that **N1** namespace can depend on **N2** namespace.